 I realized how the two—Mira’s and Kate’s—stories were connected as I went along.
 Kate’s story had a mystery element, which felt like gave the whole book some structure and I spent a long time trying to get that right.

 At that point I made charts to try to get a handle on the structure.
 It felt like I was reading the book in a way as I worked along.
 This was the most exciting part of the process—with these two voices it suddenly felt like a book.
 That is, a work with its own internal logic and language—and it was teaching me how to write it.

 Q: You said you based the sections set in the 1970s and ‘80s on your experiences—did you also do research on the period?

-A: I didn’t research the ‘70s in New York; that was my childhood.
-It was based on my memories.
-I grew up in Brooklyn Heights—the house in the book is based on the house I grew up in, which my parents bought in 1972.
+A: I didn’t research the ‘70s in New York City; that was my childhood and so that aspect was based on my memories.
+I also grew up in Brooklyn—in the house in the book is based on.

-When they bought it, it was in total disrepair and hadn’t been touched in 80 years.
-My childhood was spent in that house—I have three brothers and we all worked hard to bring this house back to life.
+My parents bought a brownstone that was in total disrepair and hadn’t been touched in 80 years.
+My whole childhood was wrapped up in bringing this house back to life.
 Unlike Mira’s parents my folks never abandoned the project—they are still together.